Antonio Senzatela: 2023

 Senzatela made his season debut on May 5, 2023, against the New York Mets.
 In the start, he allowed one run on a Brandon Nimmo solo shot, which ended being the decider in a 1–0 loss.
 In his next start on May 10, Senzatela went 2 2/3 innings and allowed three runs on four hits, including a two–run homer off the bat of Andrew McCutchen.
 He was removed from the appearance partway through the third inning with an undisclosed injury, which was later described as right forearm tightness.
 Two days later, he was diagnosed with a UCL sprain in his right elbow.
 He was placed on the 60-day injured list on June 11.
 On July 14, it was announced that Senzatela would undergo Tommy John surgery and miss the remainder of the season.

 2024

 On September 16, 2024, Senzatela was activated from the injured list to make his return from surgery.
 Senzatela made his season debut that day, allowing four hits, two earned runs, and two strikeouts in three innings pitched.

 2025

 Senzatela began the 2025 season pitching out of Colorado's rotation, but struggled to a 4–15 record and 7.15 ERA with 61 strikeouts in 112 innings pitched across 24 appearances (23 starts).
 On August 28, 2025, the Rockies moved Senzatela to the bullpen.

+2026

+On August 3, 2026, the Rockies traded Senzatela to the Milwaukee Brewers in exchange for Juan Martinez and Mark Manfredi.